 Green is a color that many of us associate with nature and growing.
 It’s a fresh and wholesome color.
 Many of the logos we design in the farm industry use green as their primary color.
 Bringing in other colors as accents can be very effective, particularly if they complement the green and underscore its message of wholesomeness.

-The logo you pick is in many ways the face of your company.
+The farm or agricultural logo you pick is in many ways the face of your company.
 Unless you’re going to farmers’ markets every day and selling only to people you meet in person, your logo is your opportunity to communicate your values to your customers.
 For example, this market in Florida is well worth the visit to test your products and your marketing skills.

 The primary colors in this logo are green and blue with hints of silver to play up the name of the farm.
 The images chosen feature grass, trees, and fresh water – and those images continue into the farm’s name, where the “I” in Silverwood is a tree.